Home & Family

 “When I see students putting the needs of others before their own, I am encouraged to do more myself,” McKinney said.
 “We all hear negative comments about how self-centered our young people have become, but to see my students step up and take charge really makes me proud.”

 Samsung Solve for Tomorrow Contest

-After making a difference in their community, these students entered the tenth annual Samsung Solve for Tomorrow contest in hopes that their example will spark awareness of similar needs in other communities.
+After making a difference in their community, these students entered the 10th annual Samsung Solve for Tomorrow contest in hopes that their example will spark awareness of similar needs in other communities.
 The Haleyville Center of Technology is a state finalist.
 This is a nation-wide competition where students in grades six through 12 creatively use STEM (science, technology, engineering and math) skills to solve a community challenge.

 From a pool of more than 2,000 entries, only 300 schools were selected as state finalists.
 Students at the Haleyville Center of Technology will find out if the Eco Cold Storage Main Street Ministries Project advances as one of 100 state winners, to be announced Dec.
 23.

 Whether the project advances or not, these students and instructors are already making plans to continue serving their community.

 “It warms my heart to produce such a blessing for those who have food security issues,” said Julia Bonner, a senior at the Haleyville Center of Technology.
 “I have learned so much more than just building a room from this collaborative project.”

 Part of the Samsung Solve for Tomorrow contest includes social media shares and usage.
 Social media users can help the students of the Haleyville Center of Technology by posting about their Eco Cold Storage Main Street Ministries Project.

 Posts about the project should include the hashtags #SamsungSolve and #SolveforTomorrow.
 You can also tag @SamsungSolveforTomorrow on Facebook and @solvefortomorrow on Instagram.